 The phone gets disconnected automatically.
 You will get an SMS alert on your mobile number registered with the bank.

-HDFC Bank offers SMS banking as well as Toll-free mobile banking to enable customers to know their account balances and get HDFC Bank Mini Statements.
+HDFC Bank offers SMS banking as well as Toll-free mobile banking to enable customers for their HDFC Bank Balance Enquiry and get HDFC Bank Mini Statements.
 One can give cheque book requests and enquire cheque status.